Background of ISO 27000

 Interfacing’s Consulting Services for ISO 27000

 Eliminate risks related to your information security is invaluable.
-Besides the EPC, Interfacing helps organizations manage ISO 27000 initiatives with its corporate compliance management services provided by BPM and GRC professionals.
+Besides the IMS platform, Interfacing helps organizations manage ISO 27000 initiatives with its corporate compliance management services provided by our own Interfacing Team of Professionals.

-Our consulting & IT services cater for each step of ISO 27000, including identification of compliance requirements, assessment of current state of compliance, prioritization of compliance tasks and corrective actions, estimation of the costs of total compliance vs. non-compliance, fund allocation and initiation of tasks, continuous monitoring and management of compliance tasks, and more.
+Our consulting & IT services cater for each step of the ISO 27000 attestation process, including identification of compliance requirements, assessment of current state of compliance, prioritization of compliance tasks and corrective actions, estimation of the costs of total compliance vs. non-compliance, fund allocation and initiation of tasks, continuous monitoring and management of compliance tasks, and more.

 Use Interfacing’s compliance management support to implement your ISO 27000 programs, accelerate changes, and become a qualified ISO 27000 practitioner!
 Discover how we helped numerous companies succeed here.